How We Validated the FRED Score

 Empirical Bayes by size band: Each fleet-size peer group (small, medium, large, enterprise) has its own prior.
 A small carrier's rate is shrunk toward the small-carrier average, not the overall fleet average.

-Peer-relative grading: Our safety grades compare carriers to others of the same size.
-A Peer Index of 1.0 means "exactly average for your size band."
+Within-band grading: Grades compare each carrier to others of the same size.
+A risk relativity of 1.00× means "typical for your size band."
 This prevents small carriers from being automatically graded worse simply for being small.

 What Predicts Risk for Mature Carriers?